 By Ray Bennett

-In 1974, he was named Entertainer of the Year by the Country Music Association (CMA).
+In 1974, he was named CMA Entertainer of the Year.
 The following year, he appeared on the awards show to announce his successor.
 Opening the envelope, he read the name John Denver and, pulling out his Zippo lighter, set fire to the card.
-Many in the worldwide audience roared their applause, but the Nashville community was outraged and had little to do with him after that.
+Many in the worldwide audience roared their applause, but the Nashville community was outraged and never forgave him.

-Rich never made happy music – he hated it – and what sets him apart from every other country singer is that he never whined in his songs.
+Rich did not make happy music – he hated it – and what sets him apart from every other country singer is that he never whined in his songs.
 The best song he ever wrote was “Feel Like Going Home”, which has been recorded by innumerable artists and featured in many films and TV shows.
-It displayed the unvarnished honesty that he brought to his life, and to his music.
+It displayed the unvarnished honesty that he brought to his life and to his music.